vantu-code/world-news/README.md

 ## Description

-Search world news, save articles and get summaries of each article.
+Search world news and save articles for later.